learn-co-students/ruby-refactoring-pca-001/README.md

 Here are a few things to look out for:

-* Methods that carry out for than one task
+* Methods that carry out for more than one task
 * Methods that rely on more than one or two helper methods
 * Methods that are very long
 * Methods that take in too many arguments